QUICK SUMMARY

 Healthy Source of Carbohydrates

-Carbohydrates usually raise your blood sugar, but healthy carbohydrates, like sweet potatoes, contain fiber that helps slow the digestion process, balancing your blood sugar levels.
+Carbohydrates usually raise blood sugar, but healthy carbohydrates like sweet potatoes contain fiber that helps slow digestion.
+This supports steadier energy and helps balance blood sugar levels when eaten as part of a whole-food meal.

 Rich in Beta-Carotene